Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 The price of this holiday is per person, based on one person in a double/twin room for sole occupancy.
 The price includes:

 Included excursions are timed entrance to the Uffizi gallery, guided tours of Rome, Sienna, Florence and Arezzo and a visit to Assisi.

-Rome Aperitivo Stroll with Tastings - from £54 per person
+Rome aperitivo stroll - from £54 per person

 Spend 3 hours enjoying the gastronomic delights of Trastevere the historic Jewish quarter.
 The tour includes a tasting of local wines and cheeses, iconic Roman pasta dishes, modern street food and, of course, gelato.
 Along with the food come some lesser-known stories and insights from the Eternal City.